Mohamed-amir1/customer-churn-prediction/README.md

-# 📉 Customer Churn Prediction
+# Customer Churn Prediction

-## 📌 Project Overview
+## Project Overview

-Customer churn is one of the most important business challenges for subscription-based companies.
-This project uses Machine Learning to predict whether a customer is likely to leave the company based on demographic information, services used, and account details.
+Customer churn is one of the most important business problems in subscription-based companies.
+This project uses machine learning to predict whether a customer is likely to leave the company based on demographic information, services used, and account details.

-The goal is to help businesses identify at-risk customers and improve customer retention strategies.
+The goal is to help businesses identify at-risk customers and improve retention strategies.

 ---

-## 📊 Dataset Description
+## Dataset Description
 The dataset contains customer information such as:
 - Gender
 - Senior Citizen Status
 - Partner